What Are Pro-sentences?

-For example, you might have heard about 'yes/no questions,' which are questions that only need a yes or a no as an answer.
-However, these single words imply a fully larger sentence.
+For example, 'yes/no questions' only require a 'yes' or a 'no' as the answer.
+However, these single words imply a larger sentence.

 Sentence Adverbs as Pro-sentences

-We can use viewpoint sentence adverbs to answer a question.
-They are considered pro-senteces, because they substitute the whole sentence.
-These types of adverbs can be used as pro-sentence:
+We can use viewpoint sentence adverbs to answer questions.
+They are considered pro-sentences because they substitute the whole sentence.
+The following types of adverbs can be used as pro-sentences:

 - Adverbs of Probability